 Penalties for Drugs Misuse Act offences are dependent on the type (sch 1 or 2 Regulation) and the amount of the pure drug involved, and (for some offences) whether or not the offender was drug dependent.
 Schedules 3 and 4 specify the amounts of dangerous drugs which determine jurisdiction and penalty.
 For instance, for an offence of production or possession of a sch 1 drug, if the amount exceeds the amount specified in sch 4 (e.g. 200 grams), the highest possible penalty (25 years imprisonment) will apply.
 If the amount of the sch 1 drug is less than that specified in sch 4 but is more than is specified in sch 3 (e.g. more than 2 grams but less than 200 grams), the penalty may still be the highest possible unless the accused person can show that they are a drug-dependent person, in which case the maximum penalty is 20 years imprisonment.

 Prescription drugs such as diazepam are listed in sch 5 of the Regulation.
 Section 124 of the Drugs Misuse Act states the limited circumstances under which it may be lawful to supply small quantities of those drugs.

-The definition of a dangerous drug (s 4 Drugs Misuse Act) includes synthetic or analogue drugs which:
+The definition of a dangerous drug (s 4 Drugs Misuse Act) includes synthetic or analogue drugs that: